SLINGhub/MSTemplate_Creator/CONTRIBUTING.md

 4. To export the vba source in excel modules and sheets to the [src](https://github.com/SLINGhub/MSTemplate_Creator/tree/main/src) folder, run the function in the Export_VBA module.
 ![ExportVBA](figures/ExportVBA.JPG)
 Refer to the Developer Documentation file to see a step by step guide on how to enable it.
 If there are alternative tools, do let us know.
 It will be helpful 🙏 if a step by step guide is also provided to help us learn and utilise these alternative tools quickly.
 5. Install [Natural Docs](https://www.naturaldocs.org/) to generate the code documentation easily.
 Refer to the Developer Documentation file to see a step by step guide.
+Version 2.2 is used.

 ### README Documentation